redis/redis/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-A short description of what the bug is.
+A short description of the bug.

 **To reproduce**